 When a purchase order is sent by a trading partner, the purchase order data is used as input to the BPEL process along with ECX Header properties such as jca.apps.ecx.TransactionType.
-The BPEL process then pushes this purchase order in ECX\INBOUND queue.
-Agent Listeners running on ECX\INBOUND would enable further processing by the Execution Engine.
+The BPEL process then pushes this purchase order in ECX_INBOUND queue.
+Agent Listeners running on ECX_INBOUND would enable further processing by the Execution Engine.
 Oracle XML Gateway picks this XML message, does trading partner validation, and inserts order data to Order Management Application.

-If the BPEL process is successfully executed after deployment, you should get the same order information inserted into the Order Management table once a purchase order is created.
+When the SOA Composite application with BPEL process has been successfully executed after deployment, you should get the same order information inserted into the Order Management table once a purchase order is created.